lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 {:numbered="false"}

-The authors of this version of the document wish to thank Alex Deacon and Ryan Hurst for all of their work to produce the original version of the OCSP protocol.
+The authors of this version of the document wish to thank Alex Deacon and Ryan Hurst for their work to produce the original version of the lightweight profile for the OCSP protocol.

 The authors of this version of the document wish to thank Russ Housley and Rob Stradling for the feedback and suggestions.